DUI Attorney in Birmingham, AL

 You also can be charged with a DUI if you are found to have a 0.08% or higher BAC or to be impaired by other drugs and alcohol while operating a boat.

-Penalties and Jail Time for DUI Charges in Birmingham, AL
+DUI Penalties in Birmingham, AL

 If you are convicted or plead guilty to your DUI charges, you face various consequences, including jail time, fines, classes, driver’s license suspension, an ignition interlock device (IID), and more.